 For state employees this experience is interpreted at the level of a Children and Families Program Director.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Master's degree in social work, public administration, health or human services or a closely related field may be substituted for one (1) additional year of the General Experience.

 (1)-Officials And Administrators

-This replaces the existing specification for the class of Manager of Child Welfare Services in Salary Group MP 71 approved effective March 8, 1996.
-(Revised to re-title and modify content)
+This replaces the existing specification for the class of Director of Child Welfare Services in Salary Group MP 71 approved effective November 6, 2009.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007